 The LSAT is scored on a scale of 120-180.
 The average score is about 150, but if you’re looking to get into one of the top 25 law schools, your score should be well over 160.
-There are about 101 questions in each test and each question answered correctly accounts for one point of your raw score.
-This raw score (0 – 101) is converted into a score ranging from 120 (the minimum) to 180 (the maximum) using a formula that is designed for that particular LSAT.
+There are about 101 questions in each test, and each question answered correctly accounts for one point of your raw score.
+This raw score (0 – 101) is converted into a score ranging from 120 to 180 using a formula that is designed for that particular LSAT.
 For example, a raw score of 99 out of 101 would usually translate into a 180.

 (160 – 120) + (3.5 × 20) = 110

-- The application essays are not necessarily reflective of academic ability or even personality.
+- Application essays are not necessarily reflective of academic ability or even personality.
 Many admissions consulting programs will help students write their essays.
 In addition, admissions departments do not have enough staff to read all the application essays.
 If your LSAT score and GPA are far below the norm, your application essay may never even be read.

 Given these factors, it is no surprise that law school admissions officers tend to over-rely on using LSAT scoring for admissions.
 High LSAT scores are very rare, but high GPA’s are not.
 As in any supply and demand dynamic, the scarce high LSAT scores will have more value.
 The good news is that the LSAT is a beatable test and you can raise your score by 20 or 30 percentile points if you learn the ideal strategies and devote the time.